gobolinux/Documentation/Platforms/Installing-GoboLinux-under-QEMU.md

 Details can be found [here.](https://en.wikibooks.org/wiki/QEMU/Networking#User_mode_networking)

-## Qemust
+## Helper script

 The following is a perl5 script that you can run to start your QEMU process.
-The most convenient way to install its dependencies is to use _cpanminus_:
+It has some library dependencies.
+The most convenient way to install them (and any CPAN modules) is to use _cpanminus_:

 ```
 cpan App::cpanminus